facebookarchive/hack-langspec/spec/10-expressions.md

 If *assignment-expression* designates an expression having value type, see [§§](04-basic-concepts.md#value-assignment-of-scalar-types-to-a-local-variable).
-If *assignment-expression* designates an expression having handle type, see [§§](04-basic-concepts.md#byref-assignment-for-scalar-types-with-local-variables).
+If *assignment-expression* designates an expression having a handle, see [§§](04-basic-concepts.md#byref-assignment-for-scalar-types-with-local-variables).
 If
 *assignment-expression* designates an expression having array type, see [§§](04-basic-concepts.md#value-assignment-of-array-types-to-local-variables).